Real Estate · Rental Properties

 Water intrusion during vacancy between tenancies

 A rental property sits vacant for approximately 75 days between tenancies.
 During the vacancy period, a slow plumbing leak behind a wall goes undetected and results in significant water damage and mold remediation costs.
-When the landlord submits a claim, the carrier reviews the policy's vacancy clause.
+When the landlord submits a claim, the insurer reviews the policy's vacancy clause.

 That clause modifies or excludes certain water-damage coverages for properties vacant beyond the policy's defined threshold.
 The outcome depends on the specific policy language, the length of the vacancy, and whether a vacancy endorsement was in place.
 No prediction of coverage can be made without reviewing the specific policy.